PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Introduction

 Deep learning has demonstrated significant potential for solving PDEs, offering faster inference and greater flexibility than traditional numerical methods~\cite{beck2020overview,beck2021solving}.
 However, the field remains in its early stages, with several unresolved challenges.
 Current research can be broadly categorized into two major directions.

-\paragraph{End-to-End Neural Solutions} These approaches aim to fully replace traditional solvers by directly approximating PDE solutions using techniques such as physics-informed neural networks (PINNs)~\cite{raissi2019physics,cai2021physics,cai2021physicsheat}, neural operators (Fourier neural operator and DeepONet)\cite{li2020fourier,lu2021learning,lu2019deeponet,zappala2024learning,cao2024laplace}, and emerging attempts to leverage large language models (LLMs) for PDE analysis~\cite{zhou2024unisolver,bhatnagar2025equations}.
+\paragraph{End-to-End Neural Solutions} These approaches aim to fully replace traditional solvers by directly approximating PDE solutions using techniques such as physics-informed neural networks (PINNs)~\cite{raissi2019physics,cai2021physics,cai2021physicsheat}, neural operators (Fourier neural operator and DeepONet)~\cite{li2020fourier,lu2021learning,lu2019deeponet,zappala2024learning,cao2024laplace}, and emerging attempts to leverage large language models (LLMs) for PDE analysis~\cite{zhou2024unisolver,bhatnagar2025equations}.
 While promising, these methods are primarily tested on relatively simple PDEs such as Poisson equations.
-Their applicability to more complex physical systems, such as homogenization PDEs with multi-scale coefficients and boundary coupling, remains underexplored.
+Recent works have explored learning-based homogenization at the operator level~\cite{bhattacharya2023learning, bhattacharya2024learning}, focusing on constructing reduced models of homogenized PDEs in idealized settings.
+In contrast, our work targets a solver-level challenge with industrial-grade accuracy: directly solving high-resolution 3D homogenization PDEs on voxelized microstructures under periodic boundary conditions, while embedding physical constraints and iterative solver consistency.
 Furthermore, neural operator frameworks often require large-scale labeled datasets for training, and generating such data -- especially for high-resolution or physics-specific problems -- can be computationally prohibitive.

 \paragraph{Hybrid Approaches} These methods integrate neural networks with numerical solvers to enhance performance while retaining the robustness of traditional methods.
-Neural networks have been applied to accelerate intermediate solution steps~\cite{chen2022meta,han2024ugrid}, predict efficient preconditioner~\cite{trifonov2024learning,azulay2022multigrid,zhang2024blending}, and improve initial guesses for iterative solvers~\cite{zou2025learning,huang2020int,pestourie2023physics}.
-While the latter is conceptually related to our approach, the neural and numerical components in these methods remain loosely coupled -- typically trained separately and connected in a sequential, non-differentiable manner.
+Neural networks have been applied to accelerate intermediate solution steps~\cite{luz2020learning,chen2022meta,han2024ugrid}, predict efficient preconditioner~\cite{trifonov2024learning,azulay2022multigrid,zhang2024blending}, and improve initial guesses for iterative solvers~\cite{um2020solver,zou2025learning,huang2020int,pestourie2023physics}.
+However, most of these approaches essentially operate from a matrix perspective, which inevitably discards underlying geometric information.
+We argue that the nature of this problem is a combination of geometry and numerics, and an effective solver should couple the two aspects more tightly.
+In our approach, the neural network component captures geometric characteristics and enforces problem-specific constraints such as periodicity, while the numerical part adopts PCG and iterative schemes.
+In this way, the network provides high-quality initial guesses to the numerical solver, and joint training further strengthens their coupling.